hammerheim-game/hammerheim-rules/3-warbands/sisters-of-sigmar.md

 Sigmar, well versed in the rituals of the temple and an example to the younger Sisters and Novices.
 The Sisters Superior are entrusted with maintaining the faith and fervour of the order.
-Any peril or foe that may lurk in the ruins of Mordheim is as nothing compared to the wrath of a Sister Superior.
+Any peril or foe that may lurk in the ruins of Hammerheim is as nothing compared to the wrath of a Sister Superior.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 4 3 3 3 1 3 1 7